 Or, you know that feeling when you run into the grocery store in a neighborhood you aren’t familiar with and you come back out and you can’t find your keys and then you see them shining in the light of the street lamp only they are inside the car and it’s locked?
 Oh, and look, your phone is sitting in there too.
 Awesome!

 Yeah, me either.

 But guess what?
 I don’t worry about getting that feeling.
 You don’t have to either.
 Why, you may ask?
-Three little words.
+I’ll tell you the secret.

 It seems so simple doesn’t it?
 But while you have probably mentioned to your spouse, “We should hide a spare key somewhere.”
 Have you actually followed through?

 If not, it’s time to head on down to your local hardware store and get some spare keys made.
 Get them for both your home and your vehicles.

 Because I want to help families thrive, I use affiliate links.
 If you decide to purchase something I’ve suggested I may get a small commission, at no additional cost to you.
 This income helps to pay for my site costs.
 Thank you for supporting my work in this way.
 I am a participant in the Amazon Services LLC Associates Program.